 Medication for Spinal Stenosis

-Typically, doctors will begin by recommend the use of over-the-counter, rather than prescription medication.
+Typically, doctors will begin by recommending the use of over-the-counter medication, rather than prescription.
 Naproxen, ibuprofen, and acetaminophen are some of the most widely available drugs available and help to treat the pain and inflammation associated with spinal stenosis.

-If these medications fail to provide relief, doctors may recommend stronger medications aimed at reducing the brains reaction to pain.
-Any prescription medication should be heavily researched before adding it to a medication routine.
+If these medications fail to provide relief, doctors may recommend stronger medications aimed at reducing your perception of pain.
+If you regularly take other medication, mention it to your doctor so he can make the proper adjustments.
 Side effects can vary from person to person and may inflame the symptoms and causes of spinal stenosis.